dushyantss/leave-management/docs/planning.md

 ## LeaveEarningConsumption
 * This will hold all the consumption entries for leave earnings and in which leave were they consumed.
+* This will be required in the calculation of the available leaves.
 * AUTH - R - admin, team_leader, owner of leave

 ## Adjustment